aras-p/ClangBuildAnalyzer/readme.md

 * Does not capture anything related to linking or LTO right now.
 * May or may not scale to _huge_ builds (I haven't tried on something ginormous like a Chrome build).
-However I have tried it on Unity editor build and it was not terrible.
+However I have tried it on Unity editor and Blender builds and it worked fine.

 ### License